Updated: Feb 9

 At the end of the challenge you will submit photos of your finished project and share what you learned, if you would use the instructions again, and how satisfied you were with the finished project.
 Submission deadline for your project is May 10, 2023.

-To be part of the challenge, project instructions must be published in a magazine, book, blog, online class, etc. You can’t just "try a technique".
+To be part of the challenge, project instructions must be published in a magazine, book, blog, online class, or a published pattern.
+You can’t just "try a technique".
 Projects must be a complete with a start-and-finish so that instructions and resources can be shared with each other.
 (If you are making a project from a class you purchased, you will share the resource but not the how-to instructions).

 There’s no limit to how many people can enter the challenge.
 Do you want to tackle a project with a friend?
 Sign up as a team.
 Issue the challenge to your workroom group or WCAA chapter.

 After the challenge ends, you could be selected to be a guest on the 30 Minutes with Workroom Tech podcast and/or published in Drapery & Design Digital Digest.

 What is the incentive to join the challenge?